Do’s and Don’ts When Writing to the Pardon Attorney or President

 Use the third paragraph to summarize:

-Please give strong consideration to John/Jane’s clemency petition and find them worthy of your mercy. (of if letter is to Kupers) I pray you will submit _____’s petition with a favorable recommendation to the President for his approval and that he will have mercy on my (friend, cousin, or mother) … Thank you for your time and consideration regarding this extremely important matter that has the potential to favorably impact many lives.
+Please (or I pray you will) give strong consideration to _________’s clemency petition and find him/her worthy of your mercy.
+I hope you will submit _____’s petition with a favorable recommendation to the President for his approval and that he will have mercy on my (friend, cousin, or mother) … Thank you for your time and consideration regarding this extremely important matter that has the potential to favorably impact many lives.
 (Again, expand on this – write from the heart.)

 (if you are willing to offer the prisoner a job, or if they will be living with you or if you will help support them – please STATE that to help establish they have a strong support system when they come home.)